-Bulimia Nervosa (BN) affects adolescents and adults of all ethnic/cultural backgrounds, as well as genders.
-BN is characterized by a pattern of regular binge eating, which is an experience of eating what most people would regard as a large amount of food, along with a feeling of “loss of control” while eating.
-Also, people with BN engage in a pattern of compensating for the excess amount of food eaten, either by causing themselves to vomit, misusing laxatives, misusing diuretics, exercising in a driven or excessive way, fasting in between binge eating, or otherwise finding ways to “get rid of” calories.
+Bulimia Nervosa (BN) is an eating disorder that affects adolescents and adults of all ethnic/cultural backgrounds, as well as genders.
+Bulimia Nervosa is characterized by a pattern of regular binge eating, which is an experience of eating what most people would regard as a large amount of food, along with a feeling of “loss of control” while eating.
+Also, people with Bulimia Nervosa engage in a pattern of compensating for the excess amount of food eaten, either by causing themselves to vomit, misusing laxatives, misusing diuretics, exercising in a driven or excessive way, fasting in between binge eating, or otherwise finding ways to “get rid of” calories.

-People with BN place a high importance on body weight or shape in determining their self-worth.
+People with Bulimia Nervosa place a high importance on body weight or shape in determining their self-worth.
 Medical consequences of binge eating and purging can be significant and can affect heart function and gastrointestinal functioning, among other problems.
-People with BN tend to be average weight and their symptoms can often go on for years before seeking help for this problem.
+People with Bulimia Nervosa tend to be average weight and their symptoms can often go on for years before seeking help for this problem.

-The research on BN points clearly to the use of cognitive behavioral therapy (CBT) as the first-line treatment.
+The research on Bulimia Nervosa points clearly to the use of Cognitive Behavioral Therapy (CBT) as the first-line treatment.
 Additionally, anti-depressant medication (e.g., fluoxetine) can be a helpful addition to therapy for some individuals.
-For adolescents, early research points toward CBT and Family-Based Treatment (i.e., Maudsley Method) as efficacious treatments for BN.
+For adolescents, early research points toward Cognitive Behavioral Therapy (CBT) and Family-Based Treatment (i.e., Maudsley Method) as efficacious treatments for Bulimia Nervosa.